VMI cadets attack Black students, women on anonymous chat app as furor over racism grows

 “Some of the faculty members have been asking me the last few days, ‘How are you doing?’ and I say, ‘I went on Jodel,’ and they just say, ‘I wouldn’t look at that,’ ” Bunton said.

-It’s not just students who get mocked on Jodel.
-So do the administrators, including Col. William Wanovich, the commandant of the cadets.
+Students aren’t the only ones who get mocked on Jodel.
+The administrators are too, including Col. William Wanovich, the commandant of the cadets.

 In the fall of 2017, Wanovich posed in a photo with White students dressed up in boxes as Trump’s border wall with the words “Keep Out” and “No Cholos,” a slur against Mexicans.
 The photo, taken during the school’s annual Halloween party in the barracks, leaked to the media and the school was forced to publicly apologize.
 One person in the photo appears to be displaying a hand gesture for white power.